 You probably want to know if there are any teas you need to avoid too.

-With all of the warnings about consuming caffeinated drinks during pregnancy, many mums-to-be are hesitant to drink their favourite tea.
-But is drinking tea during pregnancy safe?
-And if so, what types of tea are safe?
+With all of the warnings about consuming caffeinated drinks during pregnancy, many pregnant mamas-to-be can be a bit hesitant to consume their favorite tea.

-BellyBelly’s naturopath, Nicole Tracy of Nurtured By Nature has given the consumption of herbal tea during pregnancy the tick of approval.
+Nicole Tracy, a naturopath from Nurtured By Nature has given the consumption of most herbal tea during pregnancy the safe-tea tick of approval!

 “Drinking herbal teas during pregnancy is certainly a wise choice when compared with caffeinated beverages,” Nicole says.